Box Cake Mix Recipes + Tips

 Mix ingredients until well combined.
 Drop rounded teaspoons onto cookie sheet.
 Bake at 350 degrees for 10 – 12 minutes.

-The sky is the limit so feel free to add other ingredients.
+The sky is the limit for these sweet treats, so feel free to add other ingredients.
 Some ideas are:

 - Chocolate cake mix, butter, eggs, 1 cup chocolate chips: make 1 inch balls and roll in powdered sugar before baking.